oranenj/repmgr/docs/README.md

 All servers in the replication cluster must be running the same major version of PostgreSQL, and we recommend that they also run the same minor version.

-`repmgr` must be installed on each server in the replication cluster.
+The `repmgr` tools must be installed on each server in the replication cluster.

 A dedicated system user for `repmgr` is *not* required; as many `repmgr` and `repmgrd` actions require direct access to the PostgreSQL data directory,